kvietcong/kvietcong/README.md

 ## 🥇 Main Goals

-- Get an internship for Summer 2021
+- Get an internship for Spring 2021
-- Create an actual portfolio/personal site

 ## 📚 Some Stuff I've Learned